dillaapp/task_manager/README.md

 - Install python 3 or above

 # How to use the program
-- Open cmd and cd the the coloned project directory
+- Open cmd and cd the the cloned project directory
 - Then run "task_manager.py"

 Or You can do this in IDEs such as Pycharm, Vcode..